 The junction with the Juniper Canyon trail was signed “6.4 miles” but we were unsure whether that was to another trail junction or back to our car.
 We descended switchback after switchback on the Juniper Canyon Trail, until we thought we couldn’t descend any further.
 After a little over an hour, we reached the Twisted Shoe campsite, which meant our car was another 11 miles away.
 I had little choice but to celebrate the personal distance record I was going to set that day and push on.

 The next eleven miles were strewn with highs and lows.
-The trail was well-marked with cairns and well-lined with stipa, a grass seed sharp as a needle and sticky as velcro which must have been cultivated by previous societies for acupuncture or torture.
+The trail was well marked with cairns and well-lined with stipa, a grass seed sharp as a needle and sticky as velcro which must have been cultivated by previous societies for acupuncture or torture.
 I slammed into the back of Zach.
 To my relief, it was just a tarantula, not a rattlesnake.
 The trail rolled up and over scorched foothills like the rising and falling swells of the ocean.

 Our trip could be measured in miles: 30, hours: 10, photos: 320, or memories: infinite.
 I could count how few people we saw, how many liters of water we drank, the number of grass seeds stuck in my socks, or the number of blisters on my feet.